PhantomVRTranslate/Phantom_Components/README.md

 Three components for individual cards on the `ContentPlane`.
 They all take the following props:

 - `flex`: How many units you want the card to take up on the `ContentPlane`.
 The default is set to 1.
+- `cardStyling`: Merges with the default styling of the card.

 The `TextCard` component takes the following additional prop:
 - `text`: The text you want to display.
 You can also just add text in between `TextCard` tags.
+- `textStyling`: Merges with the default styling for text.

 The `ImageCard` and `VideoCard` components take the following additional prop:
 - `src`: A link to the image/video.